AdobeDocs/commerce-admin.en/help/content-design/layout-update-place-block.md

 1. Create the [block](block-add.md) that you want to place.

-1. Take note of the `block_id`, because you will need to reference it in the layout update instructions.
+1. Take note of the `block_id`, because you must reference it in the layout update instructions.

 ## Step 2: Compose the layout update in XML